 There is a fine line between available and vulnerable.
 You want your sermons to be available to a wide group of people, but you don’t want any intervention from people with ill intentions.

-Look for a secure streaming solution that offers security features like referrer restrictions, geo-restrictions, password protection, AES encryption, and tokenized security.
+Look for a secure streaming solution that offers security features like referrer restrictions, geo-restrictions, password protection, and tokenized security.

 White-Label Video Player

 We briefly mentioned before that third-party ads and logos are not great when you’re trying to create a focused, distraction-free viewing experience.

 Choose a solution with a video player with white-label features that allows you to customize with your own branding, logos, and colors.

 In addition to your video player being customizable, you’re going to want to aim for maximum compatibility.
 The best type of video player for all-device streaming is HTML5.